itKD: Interchange Transfer-based Knowledge Distillation for 3D Object Detection

-Unlike 2D detection, 3D object detection~\cite{CPoint} has multiple detection heads.
-For proving the superiority of the proposed attentive head objective for 3D object detection, we make the KD comparison results against only multiple detection heads, as shown in Table~\ref{abl:attn}.
-Since our method fully considers the relation of each detection head, it achieves a better performance than the other KD methods that unilaterally teach the distilled knowledge to the student network.
+3D detection~\cite{dai2021dynamic}\cite{ge2020afdet}\cite{CPoint}\cite{rukhovich2022imvoxelnet} has the multiple detection head.
+To prove the superiority of the proposed head attention objective for 3D object detection, we make the KD comparison results against only multiple detection head without the autoencoder, as shown in Table~\ref{abl:attn}.
+Since the heatmap head classifies objects and other heads regress 3D bounding box information, Applying KL loss and $l_1$ loss to all detection heads has a negative effect.
+However, it is required to consider the relation of detection heads.
+In this respect, our method achieves better performance than the other KD methods which directly mimic the output of detection heads or simply employ attention mechanism.

-Table~\ref{abl:loss} shows the effect of the proposed losses on the KD performances.
+Table~\ref{abl:loss} shows the overall effect of the proposed losses on the KD performances.
 We set up the experiments by adding each loss based on the supervised loss $\mathcal{L}_{sup}$.
 Specifically, the interchange transfer loss $\mathcal{L}_{it}$ improves on an average of 1.41\% mAPH and the compressed representation loss $\mathcal{L}_{cr}$ leads to a 0.94\% performance improvement.
-In the end, the attentive head loss $\mathcal{L}_{attn}$ helps to improve the performance and the final average mAPH is 53.54\%.
+In the end, the head attention loss $\mathcal{L}_{attn}$ helps to improve the performance and the final average mAPH is 53.54\%.
 We conclude that each proposed loss contributes positively to performance improvement in the 3D object detection-based KD task.